oguzhan-yilmaz/balcony/docs/as-a-python-library.md

 ### Reading a specific Operation

-You can read a single operation
+You can read a single operation by providing it's name.

 ```python
 from balcony import BalconyAWS